 When you work remotely, you will find that you have to push yourself daily.
 When there is nobody else to talk to or there is no physical workplace to attend to, you can run the risk of getting lazy and unproductive.
 Even if this happens unintentionally, you will find it is a cycle that can be very hard to break.
-So, just what positive action can you start taking to maintain when working remotely as a ?
+So, just what positive action can you start taking to maintain productivity when working remotely as a digital nomad?

 1. Ensure You Have a Clear Workplace Setup